nithin-ponnuru/ATM-Management-System-using-Python/README.md

-🏦 ATM Management System using Python

-A console-based ATM Management System developed using Python that simulates real-world ATM operations such as PIN verification, cash withdrawal, deposit, money transfer, and receipt generation.
-The system also supports bilingual interaction (English & Hindi) and displays real-time IST date and time on transaction receipts.

-📌 Project Overview

-This project demonstrates how core Python programming concepts can be applied to model a real ATM workflow.
-It follows the same steps a user experiences at an actual ATM—from card insertion and language selection to secure transactions and receipt printing.

-The project is beginner-friendly, exam-safe, and suitable for academic mini-projects.

-✨ Features
-🔐 Security

-4-digit ATM PIN verification

-Maximum 3 attempts allowed

-OTP-based authentication for:

-PIN Generation

-PIN Change

-🌐 Language Support

-Full English & Hindi support

-Menus, messages, and receipts change based on selected language

-🏦 Transaction Types

-Domestic Transactions

-Balance Inquiry

-Mini Statement

-PIN Generation

-PIN Change

-Cash Withdrawal (Savings / Current / Credit Card logic simplified)

-Deposit

-Money Transfer

-Last 5 Transactions

-International Transactions

-Balance Inquiry (in Dollars)

-Cash Withdrawal with:

-Exchange rate conversion

-Conversion fee

-GST (18%)

-Platform fee

-🧾 Receipt Generation

-Optional receipt printing after each transaction

-Displays:

-Account details

-Transaction type

-Amount (where applicable)

-Remaining balance

-Current IST Date & Time

-🛠️ Technologies Used
+                                                                            🏦 ATM Management System using Python 📌 Project Overview:

+This project is a console-based ATM Management System developed using Python.
+It simulates the working of a real ATM and focuses mainly on the backend logic such as authentication, transaction handling, validation, and receipt generation.

+The project is designed at a beginner level, using simple and readable Python code to help students understand how real-world systems can be implemented using core programming concepts.

+🎯 Purpose of the Project:

+The main objective of this project is to:

+Understand how an ATM system works internally

+Practice backend logic using Python

+Apply basic programming concepts in a real-life scenario

+Build confidence in writing structured and logical code

+⚙️ Features:

+Language selection (English / Hindi)

+4-digit ATM PIN verification with 3 attempt limit

+Domestic and International transaction modes

+Balance inquiry

+Cash withdrawal (Savings, Current, Credit Card)

+Cash deposit

+Money transfer

+OTP-based PIN generation and PIN change

+Transaction receipt with current IST date & time

+Proper validation for wrong PIN, wrong OTP, and insufficient balance

+🧠 Backend Logic (Core Focus):

+This project mainly focuses on the backend part of an ATM system, including:

+User authentication (PIN and OTP validation)

+Transaction processing logic

+Balance updates after every transaction

+Handling different transaction scenarios

+Managing user flow using conditional statements and loops

+A Python dictionary is used as a temporary backend database to store account details such as balance, PIN, OTP, and transaction history.

+🛠️ Technologies Used:

 Python 3

 Built-in Python modules:

-datetime (for real-time IST date & time)
+datetime (for date and time in receipt)

-No external libraries or internet connection required.
+No external libraries or frameworks are used, making the project easy to understand for beginners.

-🧠 Concepts Covered
+📚 Concepts Used:
 Conditional statements (if, elif, else)

 Loops (while)

-Dictionaries as a mock database
+Dictionaries

+User input handling

-Input validation
+Basic validation logic

-OTP and PIN logic

-Localization using language dictionaries

-Real-world problem modeling
+Console-based interaction

+🧪 Project Level:

+Level: Beginner

+Type: Backend logic simulation

+Interface: Console-based

+Use Case: Academic / learning purpose

-▶️ How to Run the Project
+🚀 How to Run the Project:

+Install Python 3 on your system

-Clone the repository:
+Clone this repository:

 git clone https://github.com/your-username/atm-management-system.git